 The ambitious BE POSITIF programme provides the environmental pillar of our CSR process.
 Indeed, to be a responsible energy actor, we must demonstrate our capacity to make ongoing changes to energy management, which should be renewable and virtuous, appropriate to current climate challenges, and with a view to sustainable energy transition.
 Thus, approximately ten years on, we are developing an increasingly exhaustive carbon audit approach to monitor our performance and gauge the effectiveness of our actions.
 Thanks to that strategy, our carbon footprint has been diminishing since 2012.

-emissions associated with maintenance venting between 2012 and 2020
+emissions associated with venting between 2012 and 2020

-emissions linked to worker transport, particularly through our NGV fleet.
+emissions linked to worker transport since 2012, particularly through our NGV fleet

 Since its launch, it has been our desire to involve all workers at all levels of the company in this environmental programme.
 That cultural shift can now be seen every day, because BE POSITIF must be and must remain a collaborative approach that runs through the whole company.

 Actions have been taken to strengthen that “new” culture and ensure we continue to aim high: